jojo157/learning-platform/README.md

 ### Other Programs

+- [MongoDB](https://www.mongodb.com/1) was used to create the document based databases used as data storage for this application.
+- [Heroku](https://id.heroku.com/) was used to deploy this application.
 - [Balsamiq](https://balsamiq.com/) was used to create a mock-up of the website after exploring the strategy and scope planes of user experience for this project.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 - [W3C Html Checker](https://validator.w3.org/) was used to validate HTML code.